Permafrost/Tundra/SERVICES.md

   * `%total% == %count%`
   * `%inString1% == "abc" and (%inNum1% < 100 or %inNum2% > 1000)`

   Refer to the Conditional Expressions section in the Integration Server Developer User's Guide for further details.
-* `$scope` is an optional IData document containing the variables against which `$condition` will be evaluated.
+* `$scope` is an optional `IData` document containing the variables against which `$condition` will be evaluated.
 If not specified, the `$condition` will be evaluated against the pipeline.
+* `$namespace` is an optional list of namespace prefixes and the URIs they map to, used when evaluating [XPath] expressions against [org.w3c.dom.Node] objects.
+  * `default` is the URI for the default namespace, if applicable.

 #### Outputs:

 * `$result?` is the boolean result of the evaluation.
-If no `$condition` was specified, true will be returned.
+If no `$condition` was specified, `true` will be returned.

 ---